JustinBeckwith/justinbeckwith.github.io/_posts/2014-09-20-how-the-azure-portal-works.md

 I'm sure there are 100 other reasons our dev team could come up with on why we love Knockout.
 Especially the ineffable <a href="http://blog.stevensanderson.com/" target="_blank">Steve Sanderson</a>, who joined our dev team to work on the project.
 He even gave an awesome talk on the subject at NDC:

 <div class='embed-container'>
-<iframe style="margin-left: auto; margin-right: auto" src="//player.vimeo.com/video/97519516" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/97519516">Steve Sanderson - Architecting large Single Page Applications with Knockout.js</a> from <a href="http://vimeo.com/ndcoslo">NDC Conferences</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<iframe title="Steve Sanderson - Architecting large Single Page Applications with Knockout.js" style="margin-left: auto; margin-right: auto" src="//player.vimeo.com/video/97519516" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/97519516">Steve Sanderson - Architecting large Single Page Applications with Knockout.js</a> from <a href="http://vimeo.com/ndcoslo">NDC Conferences</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>

 ### What's next

 I'm really excited about the future of the portal.
 Since our first release at //build, we've been working on new features, and responding to a lot of the <a href="http://feedback.azure.com/forums/223579-azure-preview-portal" target="_blank">customer feedback</a>.
 Either way - we really want to know what you think.